 Goods and services provided through CCO cannot otherwise be provided through Medicaid state plan services.
 Goods and services would:

-- Decrease the need for other Medicaid services, - Promote inclusion in the community, or - Increase safety in the member's home and community.
+- Decrease the need for other Medicaid services, - Promote inclusion in the community, or - Increase your safety in your home and community.